MikecraftTheCoder/Cool-Data-urls/README.md

 # Cool-Data-urls
-A bunch of data urls and files I have created<br>
-I made a bunch of data urls and files to help people.
+A bunch of data urls and files I have created to help people.